 Located in southwest Ohio, Lebanon is a charming small town known for its historic downtown and picturesque scenery.
 With a population of just over 20,000, this quaint community offers residents an exceptional quality of life with a rich heritage.

-One of Lebanon’s most popular attractions is the Golden Lamb Inn, the oldest continuously operating inn in Ohio, where you’ll find a restaurant, a tavern, and a museum within its walls.
-Visitors can also take a stroll through the Lebanon Mason Monroe Railroad that offers scenic train rides, perfect for experiencing the beauty of the area.
+One of Lebanon’s most popular attractions is the Golden Lamb Inn, the oldest continuously operating inn in Ohio.
+Within its walls, you’ll find a restaurant, a tavern, and a museum.
+Visitors can also take a stroll through the Lebanon Mason Monroe Railroad, which offers scenic train rides, perfect for experiencing the beauty of the area.

 In addition to its historic charm, Lebanon boasts outdoor recreational opportunities for residents and visitors alike:

-• Armco Park – A 311-acre park featuring a golf course, playgrounds, fishing lake, and picnic shelters.
+- Armco Park – A 311-acre park featuring a golf course, playgrounds, a fishing lake, and picnic shelters.

 With a variety of community events held throughout the year, such as the annual Horse-Drawn Carriage Parade and the Country Applefest, there’s always something to do in Lebanon.
 This small Ohio town offers a perfect blend of historic charm, outdoor activities, and a welcoming atmosphere for families and visitors.